September is Childhood Cancer Awareness Month

 Roxie-Beau was diagnosed with Medulloblastoma, a cancerous tumour on the brain, in December 2015.
 She underwent surgery, and chemotherapy before being given the 'all-clear'.
 Then, one year later after her original diagnosis, a routine scan showed a re-growth of the same tumour, and Roxie-Beau had to being her fight all over again!

 Did you know that childhood cancer costs families an extra £600 per month?
-For the last 20 months, Roxie's parents have been dividing their time between work and the hospital, which has reduced their income and had a huge impact financially.
-Click here to find out more about Roxie-Beau and how your support has helped her family.
+Throughout Roxie's treatment, her parents divided their time between work and the hospital, which reduced their income and had a huge impact financially.
+Care Grants from Lennox provided the family with a financial cushion so that they could focus their full attention where it was most needed - on Roxie-Beau!